escamoteur/flutter_command/README.md

 ```

 ### Restricting command execution
 Sometimes it is desirable to make the execution of a `Command` depending on some other state.
-For this you can pass a `ValueListenable<bool>` as `canExecute` parameter, when you create a command.
+For this you can pass a `ValueListenable<bool>` as `restriction` parameter, when you create a command.
 If you do so the command will only be executed if the value of the passed listenable is `true`.
 In the example app we can restrict the execution by changing the state of a `Switch`.
 To handle changes of the `Switch` we use..., you guessed it, another command in the `WeatherViewModel`:

 ```Dart